Train on cleaner data

 FAQ

-Object storage (S3 and equivalents), HTTP APIs, webhooks, PDF and DOCX archives, SQL databases via CDC, Kafka streams, RSS feeds, and email mailboxes.
+Object storage (S3 and equivalents), HTTP APIs, webhooks, PDF archives, Postgres CDC, RSS feeds, SEC EDGAR filings, arXiv, and crypto exchange WebSockets.
 New connectors are added on request.

 Vector store (Qdrant-compatible), Parquet on S3, JSONL on S3, Hugging Face datasets, REST API, and on-demand sinks.
 All outputs share a single schema with provenance and quality scoring.

 Schema validity, completeness, uniqueness, freshness, embedding coverage, retrieval recall, and KS-stat drift are tracked per corpus per 24h.
-Drift alerts trigger schema-version bumps and backfills.
+A scheduled drift watcher fires backfills when per-corpus σ thresholds are crossed, with per-corpus cooldown and idempotency guards.

 Streaming sources reach AI-ready output in tens of milliseconds.
 Batch sources are throughput-limited but typically complete inside the same hour for typical corpus sizes.